axsddlr/ThroneLiberty_api/README.md

-# Throne and Liberty News API
+# Throne and Liberty News and Server Status API

-This project implements a RESTful API that scrapes and serves news articles from the Throne and Liberty game website.
-It provides endpoints to fetch all news articles, filter articles by category, and check the health status of the API and the game website.
+This project implements a RESTful API that scrapes and serves news articles and server status information from the Throne and Liberty game website.
+It provides endpoints to fetch all news articles, filter articles by category, check server status by region, and monitor the health status of the API and the game website.

 ## Features

 - Fetch all news articles from the Throne and Liberty website
 - Filter articles by category
 - Paginate through all available news pages
+- Check server status for all regions or a specific region
 - Health check endpoint
 - Full URL links for each article